-We’re back with another favorite pressure cooker meal, this Instant Pot red beans and rice……it came out great!
-It took a total of about 20 minutes or so to make and even the kids thought it was super flavorful!
-If you’ve been following The Typical Mom for any length of time you know we love easy & quick recipes the whole family will enjoy.
-This one made it to our list of fabulous Instant Pot recipes, perfect for any time of year. (originally published 3/17)
+We’re back with another favorite pressure cooker meal, this Instant Pot red beans and rice.
+It came out great!
+This one made it to our list of fabulous Instant Pot recipes, perfect for any time of year. (originally published 3/17, affiliate links present)

 - Chicken broth